Fundraising is not one conversation. It is a hundred tiny actions done consistently.

 - Active Diligence (Diligence stage only)

-KPI targets (start here, tune to your stage)
+KPI targets (starting points, tune to your stage)

 Pipeline stages (what each one means)